ghassencherni/deploy_jenkins_for_EKS/README.md

 6. After finishing installing the script, connect to Jenkins using the "admin" user and the "initial admin password" in order to run the jobs : [terraform_aws_eks](https://github.com/ghassencherni/terraform_aws_eks), [wordpress_k8s](https://github.com/ghassencherni/wordpress_k8s) and [wp_custom_docker](https://github.com/ghassencherni/wp_custom_docker).

-7. Run the first pipeline "terraform_aws_eks": it will build all AWS resources ( VPC, RDS, EKS, Public and Private Subnets,.. )
+7. Run the first pipeline "terraform_aws_eks_psg": it will build all AWS resources ( VPC, RDS, EKS, Public and Private Subnets,.. )

-8. Run the pipeline wp_custom_docker, it will push the new Docker image (ghassen-devopstt) on Gitlab Registry and trigger wordpress_k8s pipeline that create the wordpress deployment on EKS and un the ALB ( currently only HTTP is vailable )
+8. Run the pipeline notes_docker, it will push the new Docker image (mynotes) on Gitlab Registry.

+9. Run notes_k8s pipeline: will create the "Mynotes" deployment on EKS and launch the ALB ( HTTP and HTTPS both available )

 ## Author Information